personium/website/src/en/apiref/332_Register_ComplexType_links.md

+---
+id: 332_Register_ComplexType_links
+title: Link other objects with ComplexType
-# Link other objects with ComplexType
+sidebar_label: Link other objects with ComplexType
+---

 ## Overview